 There has been plenty of good news recently about oil prices.
 In early 2016, crude oil prices plunged to a 13-year low.
-Though prices have crept up again since then, the U.S. Department of Energy still forecasts that crude oil will remain within the $50-$60 per barrel range in 2017 barring any unforeseen events.
+Though prices have crept up again since then, the U.S. Department of Energy still forecasts that crude oil will remain manageable and far below far below 10-year highs.

 This bodes well for heating oil prices since the fuel you use to heat your home is derived from crude oil.
 Heating oil prices—like other refined fuels such as gasoline—are closely tied to the price of crude oil.